 Students are introduced to the practical aspects of preparing business and industrial reports in this course.
 Techniques of collecting and presenting data are emphasized through quality communication: formal and informal reports, demonstration, presentation and discussion.
 This course fulfills a portion of A.A.S.
 Communications general education requirements.
-(Prerequisite: ENGL 101 or permission of instructor) (Keyboarding skills are
+(Prerequisite: ENGL 101 or permission of instructor) (Keyboarding skills are necessary)

-ENGL 222 World Literature I (3-0)
+ENGL 222 F World Literature I (3-0) 3 Credits